 RADIX is made up of dancers, actors and mimes based in Sweden, Italy, Ireland and England and runs from January to December 2022 at various venues in Gothenburg and Västra Götaland.

 THEATRE AND ITS LANGUAGE

-From September to Deceomber RADIX will also host a series of public lectures, discussions, panels and live performances by Iraqi Bodies' artistic directors as well as invited national and international artists and scholars on the theme Theatre and Its Language.
+From September to December RADIX will host a series of public lectures, talks and live performances on the theme Theatre and Its Language.

 This public forum is intended as a meeting-point where citizens, artists and scholars can re-examine the practice of theatre as radical–rooted in the abundance of human expression.

 Invited artists and scholars: